suinming/devslopesFrontendProject/README.md

-# This is the repo for web devslopes project
+# Repo for web devslopes project
 ~~Sometimes when I'm writing JavaScript I want to throw up my hands and say "this is bullshit!" but I can never remember what "this" refers to.~~